retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     node2 = EventsNode(GroupEvents(params=GroupEventsParams(**group_events_params)))

 If you were surprised why we did not start with ``node1`` according to the plan, here is a clue.
-The reason is that the :py:meth:`StartEndEvents <retentioneering.data_processors_lib.start_end_events.StartEndEvents>` data processor does not have any arguments.
+The reason is that the :py:meth:`AddStartEndEvents <retentioneering.data_processors_lib.add_start_end_events.AddStartEndEvents>` data processor does not have any arguments.
 However, even in this case we have to create an instance of ``StartEndEventsParams`` and pass it to the data processor constructor.
 Look how you can do it:

 .. code-block:: python

-    from retentioneering.data_processors_lib import StartEndEvents, StartEndEventsParams
+    from retentioneering.data_processors_lib import AddStartEndEvents, AddStartEndEventsParams

-    node1 = EventsNode(StartEndEvents(params=StartEndEventsParams()))
+    node1 = EventsNode(AddStartEndEvents(params=AddStartEndEventsParams()))

 Linking nodes
 ~~~~~~~~~~~~~